 - Domain authority: Domain authority is a score from 1-100 that determines the strength of the website.
 It is built eventually over time with carefully placed content and consistency in putting out good quality content.
 The higher the domain authority, the better are the chances of ranking in the full spectrum of search results.

 - Page authority: Like domain authority, page authority has to do with the strength of a page.
 It is only mildly dependent on the domain authority.
 If the page content is credible enough, there are high chances that a low domain authority page will rank higher than a high domain authority page.

 - Social promotion: This does not affect the rank directly but helps in boosting traffic.
 The more the number of excellent and credible social shares, the more traffic you generate.

-- Local SEO: Google also uses location services for optimized pages to rank in a specific geographical location.
+- Local SEO: Google also uses location services for optimized blogs pages to rank in a specific geographical location.
 Hence, depending on your geography, local SEO comes into play to decide where and when the page will rank.

 - Promotional (PPC) campaigns: Sometimes, domains run keyword-specific ads to maximize traffic and leads.
 These ads appear at the top of any relevant search results for their trigger keyword.
-Depending on these, your site will generate traffic, resulting in backlinks, improving Off-Page SEO.
+Depending on these, your site will generate traffic, resulting in backlinks, improving off-page SEO.

 1. Nail your keyword research

 Keywords are essential when content is being created.
 Not only do they help the content rank, but they also help answer queries that people have been asking Google.
 This is an important blog optimization tip.